Dismissal for Just Cause

 - criminal arrest or charge

-Once we have heard and understand your individual circumstances, we will work with you to explain your rights, develop a strategy, and execute the game plan to support your case.
+Once we have heard and understand your individual circumstances, we will discuss whether your employer’s actions amount to wrongful termination and if you have grounds for a wrongful dismissal claim.
+We will work with you to explain your rights, develop a strategy, and execute the game plan to support your case.

 We have your back.
-Let the lawyers at Whitten & Lublin assist you in enforcing your rights and preserving your reputation.
+Let an experienced employment lawyer at Whitten & Lublin assist you in enforcing your rights and preserving your reputation.

 Your employment